xjsender/haoide-vscode/README.md

 + Destruct Open Files from Server
 + Deploy This File to Server
 + Deploy Open Files to Server
++ Create New MetaObject
+    - Create New ApexClass
+    - Create New ApexTrigger
+    - Create New Visualforce Page
+    - Create new Visualforce Component
+    - Create Lightning Web Component
+    - Create Aura Component
 + Locate File in Server
 + Utilities
     - Open Default Org